avsm/signpost/psp/lib/docs/writing_tactics.md

 The *truth-needs* might be satisfied in any order, or not at all if there is no tactic that can provide the truth, or all the ones that do fail.

+The tactic solver is the entity responsible for finding tactics to provide truths.
+In practise that means that tactics themselves never interact.

 # Definition

-Each tactic lives in a subfolder of the tactic folder.
+Each tactic lives in a subfolder of the tactics folder.
 The subfolder must contain a config.yml file specifying what kinds of truths (resource) the tactic provides, along with what static truth requirements the tactic has.
 The configuration should also specify a unique tactic name, a human